Progress to semi-final eases pressure on Grant...

 It was a surreal moment as everyone was dumbfounded at what had happened, but on multiple replays, the evidence was there and the correct decision was made.
 This was little comfort for Avram Grant who’s displeasure with decision manifested itself as a petulant throw of the ball back into play.

 Grant needn’t have fretted as the first true goal of the night was not far away.
-In a strange reflection of the first “goal”, Obinna’s delicate and perfectly chipped pass was met by Spector who deftly headed the ball over Kuszczak.
-And it was no more than the Hammers deserved.
+In a strange reflection of the first 'goal' those involved in the first incident were present again as Obinna’s delicate and perfectly chipped pass was met by Spector who deftly headed the ball over Kuszczak.
+It was no more than the Hammers deserved.

 As the snow continued to fall there was precious little for the Manchester United fans to cheer as the Hammers controlled possession and never let Ferguson’s men into the contest.
 And with Obinna and Spector in fabulous form it was hardly surprising.

 The Obinna, Spector double act continued to torment Manchester United and the pair produced the second goal for the Hammers after 36 minutes.
-Another terrific run from Spector was destined once more for Obinna, but the close marking of Smalling forced the ball back to Spector who slotted home against his former side.
+Another terrific run from Spector was destined once more for Obinna but the close marking of Smalling forced the ball back to Spector who slotted home against the side he started his career with.

 The goal was indicative of the lack of solidity at the rear for the Red Devils and frankly, no more than West Ham deserved.
 No doubt Spector would have enjoyed sending Sir Alex the message.

-As the teams returned for the second half it was clear Sir Alex wasn’t happy with his team as he made one change.
-Fredrico Macheda was brought on for Bebe which gave the visitors more options in attack.
+As the teams returned for the second half it was clear Sir Alex wasn’t happen with his team as he made one change.
+Federico Macheda was brought on for Bebe which gave Manchester United more options in attack.

-That change almost produced immediate results as a routine kick out from Green was kicked into the back of Macheda and the loose ball was run down by the scampering Chicarito, only for Matthew Upson to save what could have been a disastrous moment for the Hammers.
+That change almost produced immediate results as a routine kick out from Robert Green was kicked into the back of Macheda and the loose ball was run down by the scampering 'Chicarito' only for Matthew Upson to save what could have been a disastrous moment for the Hammers.

-If Avram Grant can use this as a kickstart, than perhaps the Hammers can extricate themselves from the relegation zone of the Premier League and save their league season.
+If Avram Grant can use this as a kickstart, then perhaps the Hammers can extricate themselves from the relegation zone of the Premier League and save their league season.